 As widely reported in the media, a vast number of people have already chosen to perform random acts of kindness and compassion.
 Around the world, ordinary people regularly spend their free time shopping or getting medicine for elderly or sick neighbors, cooking for people who are ill or who have lost their income, handing out school lunches to kids in need, providing free online grief counseling to people who have lost their loved ones, donating blood to hospitals, buying coffees for healthcare workers or providing child- or pet-care for those in need.

-Speaking of acts of kindness and compassion, every single day millions and millions of healthcare and other frontline workers put their own and their families’ lives at risk in order to attempt to save those most gravely affected by the virus and mitigate its current exponential growth.
+Speaking of acts of kindness and compassion, every single day millions and millions of healthcare and other frontline workers put their own and their families’ lives at risk in order to attempt to save those most gravely affected by Covid-19 and mitigate its current exponential growth.